SamRahnama/accounting-backend/README.md

 ## API Endpoints

-Here are the available API endpoints:
+Here are the available API endpoints (all endpoints are available at `http://localhost:3333/docs` ):

 ### Authentication